SSDD-2025/practica-sistemas-distribuidos-2025-grupo-6/README.md

     - The *anonymous user* Anonymous user can only see the products, but has no relation with the other entities Therefore it is related to the entities: product, review and order.

-- **Product**: represents the products available in the application.There are two types of producs: *first-hand* and *second-hand*.
+- **Product**: represents the products available in the application.
+There are thre types of producs: *new*, *reconditioned* and *second-hand*.
 Both types of products have images of themselves, can have user reviews, and can be part of orders with the difference that first-hand products can be in multiple orders and second-hand products can only be in one.
 Therefore it is related to the entities: user, review and order.

 - **Review**: a review is created by a user and is associated with a product.